-The human trafficking and "sexual servitude" laws apply to buyers of sex with children following federal precedent through the term "obtain."
-Buyers may also be prosecuted under the "patronizing a victim of sexual servitude" law.
+"Trafficking of persons" and "sexual servitude" apply to buyers of sex with children following federal precedent through the term "obtain."
+Buyers may also be prosecuted under "patronizing a victim of sexual servitude."
 The prostitution statute distinguishes between soliciting sex with adults versus soliciting sex with minors, providing a heightened penalty for the latter.
-Buyers convicted of child sex trafficking face 25-50 years imprisonment and a fine up to \$100,000, while convictions under the "prostitution" law carry penalties as high as 100 years imprisonment, for which the first 25 years cannot be suspended or made eligible for parole.
-The "sexual servitude," "patronizing a victim of sexual servitude" and "prostitution" laws prohibit buyers from asserting a mistake of age defense.
+Buyers convicted of child sex trafficking face up to 50 years imprisonment and a fine up to \$100,000, while "prostitution" convictions carry penalties as high as 100 years imprisonment, for which the first 25 years cannot be suspended or made eligible for parole.
+"Sexual servitude," "patronizing a victim of sexual servitude," and "prostitution" prohibit buyers from asserting a mistake of age defense.
 "Sexual abuse of children" criminalizes the use of the Internet in a buyer's attempt to solicit a minor for commercial sex.
-"Sexual abuse of children" also criminalizes the possession of images of child sexual exploitation (ICSE).
+"Sexual abuse of children" also criminalizes the possession of child sexual abuse material (CSAM).
 Financial penalties under the trafficking offenses are sufficiently high, making it difficult for buyers to hide the crime.
 Convicted buyers will be required to pay restitution to victims who suffer a pecuniary or economic loss.
-Buyers are required to register as sex offenders if convicted of trafficking and some CSEC offenses.
+Buyers are required to register as sex offenders if convicted of trafficking or certain CSEC offenses.